gvwilson/sensibleadventures/short-stories/arecibo.md

 "What are you doing up there?" he shouts.

 People gasp.
-Monster or not, you don't yell at gods.
+Evil or not, you don't yell at gods.

-But he replies.
+But the god-king replies.
 "I am looking at the stars,"
 he calls down.